Or listen now at:

 Three of the movies in question are adaptations of novels.
 Please note that we are not dealing with the novels here, just the movies!
 Sorry!

 Each character is female bodied, white, (apparently) heterosexual, middle class, cisgender, and able-bodied.
 The justification for choosing four characters from the same broad social demographic is that this is the way that the overwhelming majority of leading female characters in mainstream cinema are portrayed.
-It would be interesting to explore, for example, Halle Berry’s character in Monsters Ball (2001), Hilary Swank’s character in Boys Don’t Cry (1999) or even John Cameron Mitchell’s character in Hedwig and the Angry Inch (2001), but these movies are less well known and the characters in question are sadly rare anomalies within a dominant and largely homogenous Hollywood hegemony.
+It would be interesting to explore, for example, Halle Berry’s character in Monsters Ball (2001), Hilary Swank’s trans male character in Boys Don’t Cry (1999) or even John Cameron Mitchell’s character in Hedwig and the Angry Inch (2001), but these movies are less well known and the characters in question are sadly rare anomalies within a dominant and largely homogenous Hollywood hegemony.

-released 01 April 2012
+released April 1, 2012

 Recorded by Johannes Rowlinson (January 2012).